Employee experience

 Definition

-The importance of employee experience
+The importance of the employee experience

-Reduce absenteeism and staff turnover
+Reduce absenteeism and turnover

 Attracting new employees